 A final salary pension scheme (also known as a defined-benefit scheme) is a pension scheme provided by an employer where the pension benefits are based on the final salary of the employee at retirement.
 The exact definition of the final salary varies from scheme to scheme.
 But as an example, a final salary may be defined as equal to the member's salary in the year prior to retiring.
 In some final salary schemes the 'final salary' is calculated as an average salary over the last few years prior to retirement to reduce the impact of their actual salary falling just prior to retirement.

 Final salary pension benefits are calculated as a percentage of the defined final salary for every year the employee has worked.
 Final salary pension rules allow these benefits to be calculated at an accrual rate (such as 1/60th or 1/80th) of final salary for each year the employee has been in the scheme.
 The maximum pension benefits allowed under the final salary schemes is the equivalent to 40 years worked or 2/3rds of final salary.
 There are very few schemes that offer such generous retirement benefits and that are still accepting new members.

-It is possible to take a cash free lump sum and many schemes have a final salary pension scheme lump sum option.
-In theory it is possible to take 25% of your accumulated pension as a lump sum but as there is no actual 'pension pot' owned by the employee it is difficult to calculate this figure.
-Each individual final salary pension scheme will have a set of rules that indicate how this lump sum is actually calculated.
+It is possible to take a tax-free lump sum and many schemes have a final salary pension lump sum option.
+In theory, it is possible to take 25% of your accumulated pension as a lump sum but as there is no actual 'pension pot' owned by the employee it is difficult to calculate this figure.
+Each individual final salary pension scheme will have a set of rules that indicate how this final salary pension lump sum is actually calculated.
 In addition, many final salary pension scheme benefits increase in payment to counteract the effects of inflation.